gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

 ## OAuth2 Token Password grant

 That was quick, right?
 Let's try this with a user account!
-*Please write the id you are given done.
+*Please write the ID you are given done.
 We will need it later!
 You should also take note, that this user account does not have super user rights.**

 ```
 # Assuming, that your current working directory is /where/you/cloned/hydra